 In a spirit of fun, the requirements for pilot membership were conceived with levity.
 Only three actions are required of each pilot: (a.)
 The PIC must be able to navigate to Alamos, Sonora, Mexico ( b.)
 The PIC must make a safe landing on either Runway ‘31’ or ‘13’.(c.)
 The PIC, and passenger(s) must stay at the AAA Four Diamond rated Hacienda de los Santos Resort & Spa.
 After meeting these requirements, the PIC (co-pilots do not qualify) will become a lifetime member in ‘Club Pilotos de Mexico’.
 Annual dues are less than one Peso, however annual pilgrimages, by air, are expected by the staff of Hacienda de los Santos.
 As of 2011, more than 600 pilots have been given the complimentary ‘Capitan’ cap, (Ca-Chu-Cha) in Spanish, as well as special pricing for aviation events and regular visits.
 All ‘Piloto’ members will receive complimentary parking in the Hacienda hangar (singles & light twins only, on a space available basis) and complimentary ground transportation to and from the resort (advanced notification is required).

-Countless pilots have contacted Jim for their first flight into Mexican airspace all arriving at MM-45 with wide smiles on their faces.
+Countless pilots have contacted Jim for their first flight into Mexican airspace all arriving at XALA or MM-45 with wide smiles on their faces.
 After reading the information on this web site he encourages you to contact him by email (sorry no phone calls) at email@example.com , if you have any questions.